hansSchall/jsbinpack/README.md

 JsBinPack is a small and efficient dependency-free alternative to JSON supporting Sets, Maps, TypedArrays, circular and non-circular references.

-It has a small output (0 - 2 bytes overhead per value) while being suitable for huge amounts of data (designed to handle 10GB as well as 10bytes)
+It has a small output (0 - 2 bytes overhead per value, most of the time much less than JSON) while being suitable for huge amounts of data (designed to handle 10GB as well as 10bytes)

 ## Usage